0x60df/loophole/README.md

 `loophole-set-key` ask you the command symbol to be bound by using `read-command` like `global-set-key`.
-However, you can bind not only command but also keyboard macro as key binding entry.
+However, you can bind not only command but also keyboard macro, keymap and symbol as well.
 Furthermore, you can choose specifying method for these entries.
 For example, command can alternatively be specified by key sequence which is found in the currently active keymaps.
-Details of all specifying method is described below.
+Details of major specifying method is described below.

 You can use prefix arguments to specify which key binding entry and its specifying method is employed.